 Getting around in Argentina and Buenos Aires

-Do you arrive or you need to travel to the airport?
-Then we strongly suggest taking a private transfer.
+Do you arrive and want to get to the city of Buenos Aires or do you need to travel to the airport?
+Then I strongly suggest taking a private transfer.
 Buenos Aires taxi’s are ok but every taxi has a different kind of approach to protect your health.
 Therefore, private transfer gives you more security.
 The car is ventilated, there is more time between passengers, and the disinfection of the car will happen more often.
 I can suggest “Welcome Pickups“.*

 Do you get COVID-19 symptoms in Buenos Aires?

 What if you get any COVID-19 symptoms during your travel in Buenos Aires?
 It’s one of the biggest concerns right now.
 That’s why I made contact with Laboratorio Aclimu.
 The most important fact: the service is done in English.
 You can easily contact them.